nightscout/fda-presubmission/source/01-description.rst

 Assembly and guides
 -------------------
-The git repos merely provide the source code, and a verified way of exchanging source code for these projects.
+The git repositories merely provide the source code, and a verified way of exchanging source code for these projects.
 In order to be used, the source code must be configured, compiled, deployed, and installed.

-While each repo contains instructions on how to test and work with that repo, the Nightscout `development guides`_, `forums`_, `youtube videos`_, `pictures`_, `twitter account`_, and `Facebook group`_ provide "educational" material on how people have combined and configured these disparate parts to assemble something resembling a "medical device."
-The web guides also reside in a git repo, where improvements are proposed by the community, reviewed, and adopted in similar manner to the source code itself.
+While each repository contains instructions on how to test and work with that repository, the Nightscout `development guides`_, `forums`_, `youtube videos`_, `pictures`_, `twitter account`_, and `Facebook group`_ provide "educational" material on how people have combined and configured these disparate parts to assemble something resembling a "medical device."
+The web guides also reside in a git repository, where improvements are proposed by the community, reviewed, and adopted in similar manner to the source code itself.